Privacy Policy

 |---|---|---|

-| Account data | While account is active + 30 days after deletion request | Contract |
+| Account data | While the account is active; deleted immediately and irreversibly on a verified deletion request | Contract |

 | Session data | Until logout or 30 days (refresh token expiry) | Contract |